Knowledge is key!

 - Following the advice of health care professionals where applicable

-- Doing things like going for a walk in the fresh air or having a shower rather than waiting until they feel like it
+- Doing things like going for a walk in the fresh air or having a shower as part of a daily routine rather than waiting until they feel like it

 - Reducing or eliminating alcohol